 The practice ensured valid consent was obtained for all care and treatment.
-We spoke to the principal dentists about their understanding of consent issues.
+We spoke to the dentists and dental patient coordinator about their understanding of consent issues.
 They explained that individual treatment options, risks, benefits and costs were discussed with each patient and then documented in a written treatment plan.
 Consent forms were signed by patients to confirm they agreed to go ahead with proposed treatment plans.
 The dentists stressed the importance of communication skills when explaining care and treatment to patients to help ensure they had an understanding of their treatment options.
+Patients were given the opportunity to reconsider their options before signing the treatment plan.

 All of the staff were aware of the Mental Capacity Act 2005.
 (The Mental Capacity Act 2005 (MCA) provides a legal framework for health and care professionals to act and make decisions on behalf of adults who lack the capacity to make particular decisions for themselves).
 Although they had not received formal training there were team meetings where discussions of the Act regularly took place.
 Staff we spoke to understood the general principles of the Act and were able to explain how they would manage a patient who lacked the capacity to consent to dental treatment.
-If there was any doubt about a patient's ability to understand or consent to the treatment, they would then involve the patient's family or carer responsible for the care of the patient, to ensure that the best interests of the patient were met.
+If there was any doubt about a patient's ability to understand or consent to the treatment, they would then involve the patient's family or carer responsible for the care of the patient to ensure that the best interests of the patient were met.